TinYard/TinYard/README.md

 This is where option 2 can come in.
 The `context.Injector` handles all `injections`, so simply call `context.Inject(injectableExampleInstance)` and voila!

+A lot of the above is performed for you in the [`MVC Bundle`](#MVC-Bundle) extensions, making it a great tool for more complex use.
+To learn a bit more about this, take a look at [extensions](#TinYard-Extensions).

 ### Example Projects

 * [Example To Do List](https://github.com/TinYard/TinYard-Basic-Example)